Intensive Outpatient Program

 - Clients also see our registered dietitians both in a group setting and individually and receive dietary support.
 Our dietitians will work with surgical patients to create a sustainable plan within the guidelines provided to the patient by their bariatric surgeon.
 Non-surgical clients will also work with dietitians to create a personalized nutrition plan.
 As part of the team, our dietitians also function as accountability partners in the journey.

-- Psychiatry and nursing services are also offered for clients needing the additional support from medical providers.
+- Psychiatric Coordination and nursing services are also offered for clients needing the additional support from medical providers.

 - Clients are actively engaged in weekly movement sessions and movement plans are developed with assistance from dietitians.
 Movement education centers on the beneficial impact of movement on mood, mobility, flexibility, and overall quality of life.